vicoslab/dis_tutorial1/README.md

 # Tutorial 1: Introduction to ROS2

-#### Development of Intelligent Systems, 2024
+#### Development of Intelligent Systems, 2025

-The focus of the first exercise is to get familiar with the basics of the [ROS 2](http://www.ros.org) platform.
+The focus of the first tutorial is to get familiar with the basics of the [ROS 2](http://www.ros.org) platform.
 You will learn to write your program within the system, to communicate with other programs and execute it properly.
-This exercise will introduce several important concepts that are crucial for further tutorials, so it is recommended that you refresh the topics after the end of the formal laboratory time at home.
+This tutorial will introduce several important concepts that are crucial for further tutorials, so it is recommended that you refresh the topics after the end of the formal laboratory time at home.
+After you explore the tutorial, you will need to submit two files as your **homework 1** on a link that will become available on Učilnica.
+The detailed instructions for the homework are at the end of this README.

 ## Setting up